shivaat/shivaat.github.io/_pages/home.md

 ### Education:

 **PhD** in Computational Linguistics, University of Wolverhampton 2014-2018\
-      .
-Thesis: Automatic Identification and Translation of Multiword Expressions
+* *Thesis: Automatic Identification and Translation of Multiword Expressions

 **M. Sc.** in Artificial Intelligence, Shiraz University 2009-2012\
-      .
-Thesis: Automatic Investigation of the Semantics of Persian Compound Verbs
+* *Thesis: Automatic Investigation of the Semantics of Persian Compound Verbs

 **B. Sc.** in Computer Science and Engineering, Shiraz University 2004-2008\
-      .
-Thesis: Detecting Openness of Pistachio Nuts Using Image Classification Methods
+* *Thesis: Detecting Openness of Pistachio Nuts Using Image Classification Methods